 Figure 5 Plexiform fibromyxoma of the gastric wall.
-A, B, C: The image shows a fusocellular neoplasm with elongate or oval nuclei and clear cytoplasm, with basophilic base of myxoid aspect.
+A, B, C: The image shows a fusocellular neoplasm with elongate or oval nuclei and clear cytoplasm with basophilic base of myxoid aspect.
 Hematoxylin-eosin staining, 400 ×; D: Immunoexpression of actin antibody of smooth muscle in neoplastic cells; E: Immunoexpression of CD31 antibody in blood vessel walls; F: Immunoexpression of vimentin in neoplastic cells.